JavaCakeGames/gdx-setup-archive/README.md

 Here?
 If on mobile, click "View code" from this repository's homepage to view the files.

+You may also wish to browse via [this repository's website](https://javacakegames.github.io/gdx-setup-archive/).

-It was sourced from `extensions/gdx-setup/` in the libGDX source code.
+gdx-setup source code was sourced from `extensions/gdx-setup/` within the libGDX source code.

 ## Why?